-The University has debt with Alberta Capital Finance Authority as described in Note 9.
+The University has debt with the Department of Treasury Board and Finance as described in Note 8.

-During the year, the University provided and received the following services at nominal or reduced amounts:
+During the year, the University provided and received the following at nominal or reduced amounts:

-- The University operates its Spyhill Campus on land leased from the Alberta Ministry of Infrastructure under a 42 year lease agreement.
-The University of Calgary has occupied the 131 acre Spyhill Campus since 1972 and is charged a nominal annual amount. - The University's Biogeoscience Institute is a leading field research station that operates in the Kananaskis Provincial Park in Alberta.
+- The University operates its Spy Hill Campus on land leased from the Alberta Ministry of Infrastructure under a 42 year lease agreement.
+The University of Calgary has occupied the 131 acre Spy Hill Campus since 1972 and is charged a nominal annual amount. - The University's Biogeoscience Institute is a leading field research station that operates in the Kananaskis Provincial Park in Alberta.
 By maintaining the site and being responsible for all costs, the University occupies the research station at nominal charge from the Alberta Ministry of Environment and Parks. - The University has integrated programs and research activities with Alberta Health Services ("AHS").
-As part of the collaborative environment with AHS and the close proximity of the University to Foothills Hospital and the Alberta Children's Hospital, the University leases 72,200 square feet of space to AHS at amounts covering operating costs.
+As part of the collaborative environment with AHS and the close proximity of the University to Foothills Hospital and the Alberta Children's Hospital, the University leases 72,200 square feet of space to AHS at amounts covering operating costs. - The University received ownership of University Research Park ("URP") from the Ministry of Infrastructure recorded at the carrying value.
+URP comprises of roughly 30 hectares of land including improvements and buildings with leases.

-22. Government transfers
+21. Government transfers